-^{}USEPA.
+USEPA.
 EJSCREEN.
 Accessed June 5, 2023.
 Available at: https://ejscreen.epa.gov/mapper/

+Under the preferred Action Alternative, the proposed facility consolidation would be constructed.
+Approximately 30 workers would be employed during construction, lasting approximately 10 - 18 months.
+Most of these workers would be based in the local area, leading to a short-term beneficial impact on the local economy.
 Operation of the facility would not result in an increase in local employment as additional workers are not expected to be needed for day-to-day operation of the consolidated facility.
-While periodic maintenance activities, would be done by local workers, this would not result in an increase in employment.
+While periodic maintenance activities would be done by local workers, this would not result in an increase in employment.
 Although it is too early to quantify, the Proposed Action is not likely to change the local tax base through property taxes as a result of site improvements.
 Thus, no impacts to socioeconomics or environmental justice would occur from the proposed TVA facility modifications.

 While there are only limited and short-term benefits to the labor force, the Proposed Action would not sustain better positions in Colbert County, AL and the State of Alabama in economic development ventures.
 When compared to state and county data, there is a slightly lower concentration of minority population near the Project.
 While there is what would potentially be considered a low-income population near the Project Area, the overall impacts of the facility consolidation, most of which would occur during the short construction period, would be minor.
 The off-site impacts to surrounding properties would also be negligible.
-The route of asbestos, construction, and demolition waste associated with the removal of the present buildings would be shipped to Republic's Morris Farms Landfill facility, located in Hillsboro, Alabama.
-The communities occurring along the proposed route of transport of these materials has been assessed and there are no marginalize communities within a 0.5-mile buffer of this travel corridor.
+The asbestos, construction, and demolition waste associated with the removal of the present buildings would be shipped to Republic's Morris Farms Landfill facility, located in Hillsboro, Alabama.
+The communities occurring along the proposed route of transport of these materials have been assessed and there are no disadvantaged communities within a 0.5-mile buffer of this travel corridor.
 Consequently, there would be no disproportionately adverse impacts to minority and low-income populations.